A Strategic Framework for Organisations Navigating Uncertainty

 Three layers.
 One operating system.

 The Langship Model is not a planning tool.
-It is a continuous operating system integrating sensing, decision-making, and organisational culture.
+It is a continuous operating system integrating sensing, decision-making, and organisational culture into a single coherent structure.
 Remove any one layer and the model loses integrity.
-The strategy process and the operating model are the same continuous thing.

 1